precice/precice.github.io/content/community/community-training.md

 ## How to prepare?

+### Provided system

+The training course involves multiple components of the preCICE ecosystem, as well as third-party solvers and pre- and post-processing tools.
+Most of these tools work best (or only) on a Linux system.

+We have prepared a [modified Ubuntu image](https://ipvscloud.informatik.uni-stuttgart.de/s/tzFbZ8zsrRNM9z2) that includes all the tools we will use (different from the demo VM).
+With this `.iso` file, you can either:

+- prepare a virtual machin (VM), e.g., using [VirtualBox](https://www.virtualbox.org/)
+- create a bootable USB stick, e.g., using [Etcher](https://etcher.balena.io/), and use your system directly

+In both cases, you can either install the modified Ubuntu image, or try a live session, without any permanent changes (or result file saves) to your system.
+Get the smoothest experience by installing the image in a VM, so that your changes are saved between sessions, and you can at the same time access your host OS.

+{% note %}
+At the moment, this image is only available for Intel/AMD x86-64 CPUs.
-In our training courses, we typically bring along some Ubuntu Live USB sticks with all the dependencies pre-installed.
-They should work on any laptop with an x86 CPU, as long as you have the rights to boot from USB.
-In particular, these do not work on Apple silicon systems.
+In our on-site trainings, some prepared USB sticks are provided.
+These should work on any laptop with an x86-64 CPU, as long as you have the rights to boot from USB.
+In particular, these do not work on Apple Silicon systems.

-In case you would like something more permanent, but still with low setup effort, you can download the  [preCICE Demo Virtual Machine](installation-vm.html).
-Note that downloading this will take a while, so better prepare this early enough.
+{% endnote %}

+Configure the VM with these settings:

+- At least 8GB of RAM (the system will not load with 4GB in the "try" mode).
+- Ideally, four logical CPU cores (one is also fine).
+- At least 64MB of video RAM (more -> smoother graphics).
+- At least 25GB of storage.

+For VirtualBox, find these settings under the `System`, `Display`, and `Storage` categories.

+Further important settings:

+- The OpenFOAM adapter is installed under `~/OpenFOAM/ubuntu-v2406`.
+If you install (not "try" in a live session), move that directory to your user: `cd ~/OpenFOAM/ && mv ubuntu-v2406/ $USER-v2406`.
+- Set your keyboard layout: In the Ubuntu applications menu, type "keyboard layout".
+Select "Add input source".
+Remove the default one.

+**Optional:** If you choose to install the image in a VM, you probably want to better integrate it with your host system.
+For VirtualBox, you need to [install the Guest Additions](https://www.virtualbox.org/manual/ch04.html) and set up a [shared folder](https://www.virtualbox.org/manual/ch04.html#sharedfolders):

+1. Devices > Insert Guest Additions CD Image
+2. Navigate to the CD
+3. Execute `autorun.sh` and give your password
+4. It automatically installs the Guest Additions.
+Press Enter to exit at the end.
+5. Set up a shared folder: Devices > Shared Folders > Shared Folders settings... > Add
+6. Folder Path: folder in your host system
+7. Mount point: Where to find the folder in the VM system.
+For example, `/mnt/training`.
+8. Select "Auto-mount" and "Make Permanent"
+9. Inside the VM, execute `sudo adduser $USER vboxsf`
+10. Restart the VM

+### Individual dependencies

-Finally, in case you prefer to install everything in your laptop, you will need the following:
+In case you prefer to install everything on your system, you will need the following:

 - [preCICE](installation-overview.html)
 - [preCICE Python bindings](installation-bindings-python.html):
   - Create a virtual environment: `python3 -m venv .venv && source .venv/bin/activate`.
 As long as the environment is active, you will see `(venv)` before your command prompt.
 You need to activate the venv in new terminal windows.
   - Install the bindings: `pip3 install pyprecice` (check with running `import precice` in a Python interpreter)
-- matplotlib: In the same virtual environment, run `pip3 install matplotlib`
+- matplotlib and numpy v1.x: In the same virtual environment, run `pip3 install matplotlib numpy==1.26.4`
 - [ParaView](https://www.paraview.org/) (visualization, used in most modules apart from the basics)

 The tools module also needs (all optional):